-The vibratory aspect of the music will be created through using four transducers fitted tight to the underside of the box.
+The vibratory aspect of the music is created through using four transducers fitted tight to the underside of the box and seat.
 Two positioned under the legs and butt of the passenger, the third behind their back and the fourth under the seat of the cyclist.
-The box’s base is built with 18mm marine ply and the sides with 12mm, screwed and glued so that it’s wooden surfaces will sympathetically vibrate with the music and not rattle.
-There are also four mounted speakers, two at the front of the box facing the passenger and two at the back facing the cyclist.
+The box’s base is built with 18mm marine ply and the sides with 12mm, screwed and glued so that it’s wooden surfaces sympathetically vibrate with the music and not rattle.
+There are also four mounted speakers, two at the front of the box and two at the back, surrounding the passenger.

-Buzz Bike is being designed and built by Kaffe and the BRI in collaboration with Nick Martin, Imagineer Technologies, produced and commissioned by Imagineer Productions for the Coventry Sonic Bike Opera, 2021.
+Buzz Bike has been designed and built by Kaffe and the BRI in collaboration with Nick Martin, Imagineer Technologies, produced and commissioned by Imagineer Productions for the Coventry Sonic Bike Opera, 2021.
 It was launched at Wheel Ways, Herbert Art Gallery & Museum in September 2018.